miracle-42/demo.futureforms/src/openrestapi/doc/config.md

 These paramaters is set in `conf/config.json`.

+An example can be found in the [template/conf](../template/conf) direcory.

 ## instance

 Name of instance.

-If multiple instances are running on the same server each must have a unique name.
+If multiple instances are running on the same server each instance must have a unique name.

 Example:

     "instance": "dbjs01"

 ## database

-Name of database backend.
+Name of database backend configuration file.

 The name must refer to the name of the corresponding database configuration file.

 Example:

     "database": "postgresql"

 In this example a file named `conf/database/postgresql.json` must exist.